Study environment

 The Higher Education Ordinance contains rules that apply to students and clarify what is not okay and has a direct negative impact on the study environment.
 Violating these may result in a warning or suspension.

-- You must not use unauthorised aids or in any other way attempt to deceive during examinations or when a study performance is otherwise to be assessed
+- You may not use prohibited aids or other methods to attempt to deceive during examinations or other forms of assessment of study performance.

-- you must not interfere with or hinder teaching, examinations or other activities within the framework of the education at the University
+- You may not disrupt with or obstruct teaching, examinations or other activities within the framework of the education at the University.

-- you must not disturb the activities of the University Library or other special institution within the University
+- You may not disrupt the activities in the University Library or other special facilities within the University.

-- you may not subject another student or an employee at the University to harassment or sexual harassment as referred to in Chapter 1, Section 4 of the Discrimination Act (2008:567).
+- You may not subject another student or employee at the University to harassment or sexual harassment as referred to in Chapter 1, Section 4 of the Discrimination Act (2008:567).

 Work environment representative for students